Tools measurement and tolerances - Electronics

 Previous page; Control Loops

-When you assemble things from components sometimes the completed assembly will not fit together and other times the components will go together so well that the assembled item is superior to the norm.
-Electronics components are now made with very good tolerance control so that in practice the extreme (worst and best) cases situation do not apply, defective parts almost never enter a legitimate supply line.
-It is usually easiest and cheapest way to put a bigger margin in the design so that assembly is consistently fault free due to the accumulation of tolerances.
-So instead of using a sum of squares use the sum of worst case errors or some factor between the two if that is not practical.
+When you assemble things from components, sometimes the completed assembly will not fit together, and other times the components will go together so well that the assembled item is superior to normal.
+Electronics components are now made with very good tolerance control so that in practice the extreme (worst and best) cases of the situation do not apply, defective parts almost never enter a legitimate supply line.
+It is usually the easiest and cheapest way to put a bigger margin in the design so that assembly is consistently fault free due to the accumulation of tolerances.
+So instead of using a sum of squares, use the sum of worst case errors or some factor between the two if that is not practical.

 St. Marys, The Castle in the Rocks, Hastings, Easter Bank Holiday, April 2015.